sensics/OSVR-RenderManager/README.md

 OpenGL library on that platform.
 It needs to be modified to use the Core library (needed for the distortion-correction shaders) and to not include the legacy OpenGL examples.
-As of 2/15/2016, the RenderManager internal OpenGL code is entirely Core-compatible (and also GLES 2.0 compatible).
+As of 2/15/2016, the RenderManager internal OpenGL code is entirely Core-compatible (and also GLES 2.0 compatible).  **Help wanted from the community to finish the mac port, see the Github issue for more info.**

 ## What RenderManager Provides